1. Introduction to Functional Analysis

 6. Supervision and Mentorship

-Functional Analysis: A Practitioner’s Guide to Implementation and Training provides practitioners with the most updated information about applying the wide span of current functional analysis (FA) methodologies which are geared specifically to applied service settings.
-The book serves as a self-instructional implementation to a broad-base of trainees and care-providers within schools, clinics, centers, and human services organizations.
+Functional Analysis: A Practitioner’s Guide to Implementation and Training provides practitioners with the most updated information on how to apply a wide span of current functional analysis (FA) methodologies geared specifically to applied service settings.
+The book serves as a self-instructional implementation to a broad-base of trainees and care-providers within schools, clinics, centers and human services organizations.
 The learning materials and activities featured in the book include suggested slideshow presentations, role-play exercises, pre- and post-training quizzes, natural setting evaluation methods, data recording forms, instructional scripts and reproducible handouts.

-- Covers an historical overview and ethical considerations of functional analysis
+- Presents an historical overview and the ethical considerations of functional analysis

 - Explains how to formulate FA-informed intervention plans